-Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) at Burstow, this responsibility is not able to be delegated.
+Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) in Burstow Primary School, this responsibility is not able to be delegated.

-Liaise with the Surrey Country Council and other local authorities as appropriate and work in partnership with other agencies in line with Working Together to Safeguard Children (2018).
+Liaise with the Surrey Country Council [add other local authorities as appropriate]and work in partnership with other agencies in line with Working Together to Safeguard Children (2023).